HebiRobotics/QuickBuffers/README.md

 Be aware that this prevents the definition of cycles in the message definitions.

 -->

-## Building from Source

-The project can be built with `mvn package` using JDK8 through JDK19+.

-Note that protoc plugins get started by the `protoc` executable and exchange information via protobuf messages on `std::in` and `std::out`.
-While this makes it fairly simple to get the schema information, it makes it quite difficult to setup unit tests and debug plugins during development.
-To work around this, the `parser` module contains a tiny protoc-plugin that stores the raw request from `std::in` inside a file that can be loaded in unit tests during development of the actual generator plugin.

-For this reason the `generator` modules requires the packaged output of the `parser` module, so you always need to run the `package` goal. `mvn clean test` will not work. `mvn clean package --projects generator,runtime -am` omits building the benchmarks.

 ## Why Protobuf v2 instead of the newer v3?